Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 onChange = { evt => setName(evt.target.value) }
 ```

 Since you’re going to use the `setName()` method you got from your `useState` Hook, you can actually simplify how you call this and do it inline, in the `onChange` attribute.
-Using a single line arrow function you just call `setName()` directly and use the same `evt.target.value` to reference the underlying value of the input element from the event (the evt argument) that we’re passed in by the `onChange` event.
+Using a single line arrow function you just call `setName()` directly and use the same `evt.target.value` to reference the underlying value of the input element from the event (the evt argument) that you’re passed in by the `onChange` event.

-You might be tempted to just call `setName()` directly without an arrow function like this, `onChange = { setName(evt.target.value) }`.
-However, events like the `onChange` event, require you to pass a function that can be called when the time comes.
+Don't be be tempted to just call `setName()` directly without an arrow function like this, `onChange = { setName(evt.target.value) }`.
+Events like the `onChange` event, require you to pass a function that can be called when the time comes.
 By writing out the function directly and passing it arguments, you’re effectively invoking that function right away.
 This creates a problem, especially when you’re updating `state` values, which causes React to render the component again, which, in turn, calls the function again, resulting in an infinite loop.

 Next, you’ll update your `button` element.